adamjbrowner/CV/README.md

 **Sheridan Maine, Financial Recruitment** (Oct 2015 - Jan 2016)
 Resourcer
-Worked long hours to chase small leads for some difficult people.

 ## Other Stuff
 + I play multiple instruments and am always happy to argue the comparisons between music theory, and computer code.